bibek997/bibek997/README.md

-#Hi, I'm Hitendra Burja Magar:
+# Hi, I'm Htendra Burja Magar
 A Computer Science and Software Engineering graduate from Nepal.